marijnh/Eloquent-JavaScript/00_intro.md

 {{index "console.log"}}

-Sometimes, in order to show the output that a program produces, the expected output is written after it, with two slashes and an arrow in front.
+Sometimes, to show the output that a program produces, the expected output is written after it, with two slashes and an arrow in front.